 - For example, if a young person asks, Are you a virgin? you might say, I know youre curious about me, and thats OK, but my social life is personal.

 - Or, if a young person says, Ive gone to third base.
 Has anyone else in the cabin gone that far? you might say, Its OK to be curious about other people, but talking about your exploits is not an appropriate topic at camp.
 Lets change the topic.

 Respect all young peoples spiritual or religious convictions regarding sexuality and sexual practices.
 As a rule, acknowledge differences of opinion (There are different opinions about that.) and steer the conversation to a safer topic.

 - Do not share sleeping bags or beds under any circumstances.

 - Gently set limits with children who physically cling or hang on you.
-Instead of rejecting a child who clings on you, suggest an alternative (e.g., How about a high-five?)
+Instead of rejecting a child who clings to you, suggest an alternative (e.g., How about a high-five?).

 - Be aware of children who may develop a crush on you; again, gently set limits.

 - Do not give back rubs unless another adult is present, and clothes are on.
 (Note that many organizations do not allow back rubs or any other kind of massage.
 Know your policies.)